hughlaw/themilldunfanaghy/src/pages/index.md

     galleryImage: /img/IMG_5536.jpg
 aboutUs:
   aboutUsText: >-
-    Susan and Derek are no strangers to the hospitality world having spent 20 years creating and running their award winning restaurant with rooms.
-They have now turned their attention to providing a very special place to stay.
+    We  are no strangers to the hospitality world having spent 20 years creating and running our award winning restaurant with rooms.
+We have now turned our attention to providing a very special place to stay.

     With so much on offer on our doorstep we hope you love this area as much as